 Frequently loaned out, Heaton spent eight years on United’s books between 2002 and 2010 but never made a senior competitive appearance for the club.

-He’s since earned seven England caps and become a solid Premier League goalkeeper at Burnley, now at Aston Villa.
+He’s since earned three England caps and become a solid Premier League goalkeeper at Burnley, now at Aston Villa.